GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 All fresh Gluu Server installations uses self siged certifiactes.
 If you want to install a valid certifiacte to your web server (all web servers in the cluster and Nginx Load Balancer), you can use **Operations/Certificates** menu.
 Cluster Manager will display current certificate.

-## Oxd Login
+## oxd Login

-Cluster Manager 4.1 provides oxd external authororizations.To be able to use, you need an oxd server.
+Cluster Manager 4.1 provides oxd external authorization.
+To be able to use this feature, you need an oxd server.

 ### Prepare OP Server
-Login your Gluu Server, adn perform the followings
+Log in to your Gluu Server, and perform the followings

  * Navigate **Configuration/Manage Custom Scripts** and click **Dynamic Scopes** tab.
 Expand **dynamic_permisson**, check `Enabled` and click **Update** button
  * Navigate **OpenID Connect/Scopes** and edit **user_name**, `Check Default scope` and click **Update** button